cuspaceflight/m3-avionics/m3psu/README.md

 ### General Notes

+- Everything is designed to assume shore power of 11.5V to 14.5V, i.e. a 12V lead-acid (car) battery.
+- Internal power supply is assumed to be 2 Li-ion cells, 3.5V-4.2V per cell giving 7V-8.4V internal supply.
-- General max working voltage is 16V, get components equal or higher
+- All components are designed to function at max working voltage of 16V, or higher.
-- 0402s are not available for capacitors >1µF and >=16V
+- 0402s are not available for capacitors >1µF and ≥16V
     - Large capacitors will have to use the smallest footprint possible (which varies accordingly)
 - All resistors are 0402s unless carrying large currents.
 Check power rating (in hidden field) if so
     - Be cautious about resistors with values <100Ω since they're likely carrying large enough currents to be concerned about power
-- Use `PAGE` command to select channel 0/1/both for control over I2C
-- Set `ON_OFF_CONFIG` to `On_off_config_use_pmbus`
-- Send `OPERATION` command to turn channel on or off as needed
-- RUNn pins should be high using pullups
+- Assembled stack has to have charger board and controller board next to each other, followed by DC/DC converters as furthest.

 ### DC/DC Converter